Our Address is:

 How long do we keep Personal Data ?

 Students – All paper files relating to a student enrolment are shredded one year after the end of the enrolement period.
-Our intention is to hold digital data for 4 years maximum, we are waiting for a Software Upgrade to perform bulk deletion of data, expected delivery date: September 2018.
-Academic files including attendance records for ILEP students are held for 3 years in order to comply with GNIB regulations.
+We hold digital data for 4 years maximum.
+Academic files including attendance records for ILEP students are held for 3 years in order to comply with government regulations.

 Employees – for the full period that the person is working with the Horner School of English.